-FACILITY TYPE

-Solid Waste Landfill
+FACILITY TYPE Solid Waste Landfill

-LEVEL OF SERVICE STANDARD

-.73 tons per capita per year
+LEVEL OF SERVICE STANDARD .73 tons per capita per year

 Analysis of Consistency with Objective 2.1.a: An analysis of the impacts to solid waste facilities has been provided within this report.
-The proposed amendment would result in a net reduction in the permitted density of the subject property, thereby reducing impacts to solid waste facilities.

 Policy 4.1.b: The City shall establish a Community Potable Water Service Area, which includes all areas where potable water service is available.
 Water service shall be deemed available if: